trueinteractions/tint2/README.md

 * Toolbar
 * WebView (WebKit)
 * Window
-* process.bridge (Objective-C objects and execution bridge in OSX, C# objects and execution bridge in Windows)
+* process.bridge (Objective-C objects and execution bridge in OSX, .NET CLR C#/C++ objects and execution bridge in Windows)

 <h2>Documentation</h2>
 Currently documentation is fairly sparse, look at the individual modules for information on each component, in addition the test folder has examples (unit tests) for various components.